UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-09-09-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
-Welcome to the new semester!
+Welcome to the new semester, and to a new issue of the CompE Weekly!
 With each new semester comes change: welcome to our new computer engineering students!
 Don't think we forgot about you, seniors.
 We're glad to see you back too!

-Note that This issue is early - expect an issue of the CompE club weekly every monday.
+This issue is slightly off-schedule - expect an issue of the CompE club weekly every monday.
 </br>

 ### Highlights